-With such a large selection of products available on numerous ecommerce websites, the primary concern for many of these sites is product discovery.
+With such a large selection of products available on numerous eCommerce websites, the primary concern for many of these sites is product discovery by presenting relevant search results.
 A visitor must be able to find the right product quickly and make a purchase effortlessly.

 To this end, the Search box is a powerful site feature critical to the shopper’s experience.
 A clear and well-positioned search box greatly improves findability/navigability and can dramatically increase overall conversions.